 The majority of the Fund's holdings are in uninsured first mortgages where the possibility of a borrower defaulting on payment obligations exists.
 To reduce default risk, the Fund invests in uninsured mortgages with conservative loan to value ratios.
-No uninsured mortgages will be entered into, and no A/B Notes will be purchased, if they exceed a 75% loan-to-value ratio at inception and no insured mortgages will be entered into if they exceed a 95% loan-to-value ratio at inception.
+No uninsured mortgages will be entered into, and no mortgage bonds or A/B Notes will be purchased, if they exceed a 75% loan-to-value ratio at inception and no insured mortgages will be entered into if they exceed a 95% loan-to-value ratio at inception.
 Also, all mortgages will include additional collateral and guarantees from borrowers.
 The fair value of the Fund's mortgage and money market investments represents the Fund's maximum exposure to credit risk.
+See additional credit risk discussion in note 6(b) of the financial statements.